Barge parking proposal dead in water — for now

 Maloney said in a statement on March 22 that he had inserted language into the federal omnibus spending package that will require the Coast Guard to notify Congress before it again proposes anchorages on the river.

 The 2016 proposal “was buried in the Federal Register,” he said.
 “If the Coast Guard wants to go rogue and make a unilateral decision that ignores their own [safety assessment] report, they’ll have to come explain that.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.